 Speaking Practice with a Partner

 Students can take turns reading and answers Would You Rather Questions.
-Model using details to tell why choose a particular choice.
+Model using details to tell why you choose a particular choice.
 This is a fun way to quickly set up a structured speaking activity.

 Play a game